Apple Pull-Apart Bread

 - Cut the stack into 6 pieces, about 2×3½-inches each.

 - Turn the pieces on edge, and place them in the loaf pan one in front of the other from one end of the pan to the other, squeezing them in tight.
 I sprinkled any pieces of apple that had fallen off over the top of the dough after I put it into the pan.

-- Cover the pan and allow the loaf to rise for 30 to 60 minutes until it’s almost doubled in size.
+- Cover the pan and allow the loaf to rise for 30-60 minutes, or until almost doubled in size.
 While the loaf is rising, preheat the oven to 350°F.

-- Bake the loaf for 45 to 55 minutes in the center of the oven, tenting it with foil after 30 minutes.
-Remove the loaf from the oven, and transfer it to a rack to cool for 15 to 20 minutes before turning it out of the pan to cool completely.
+- Bake for 45-55 minutes in the center of the oven, tenting it with foil after 30 minutes.
+Remove the loaf from the oven, and transfer it to a rack to cool for 15-20 minutes before turning it out of the pan to cool completely.

-- As the bread is cooling, make the glaze.
+- While the bread is cooling, prepare the glaze.

-- Make the glaze by combining the confectioners' sugar and 3 teaspoons of water.
+- Make the glaze by whisking together the confectioners' sugar and 3 teaspoons of water.
 Add more water, 1 teaspoon at a time, until a pourable consistency is reached.
-Pour the glaze over the cooled bread.
+Drizzle the glaze over the cooled bread.

 Did you make this recipe?